 Public comments last year by his predecessor, outgoing Nuncio Renzo Fratini, criticizing the Sánchez government’s decision to remove the remains of former dictator Francisco Franco from the Basilica at the Valley of the Fallen monument outside Madrid, prompted the government to send a formal letter of complaint to the Vatican.

 In a Wednesday-morning radio interview prior to her meeting with the new Vatican delegate, Calvo said that the Spanish government expects the Catholic church to “meet its fiscal responsibilities exactly the same way it does in France or in Italy”, that is, the only exemption to paying Spain’s IBI (Impuesto sobre Bienes Inmuebles) property tax will be on churches or other properties in which Sunday Mass and other liturgical services are provided to the public.
+Obviously, there is only so much tax resolution services offer in compromise, especially for a church, so really these financial discrepancies should be sorted out as soon as possible.
+Nobody wants to fine a church.

 In addition, Calvo said that the government wants to see greater transparency in church reporting on the expenditures of monies collected from Spanish taxpayers who check a box on their annual IRPF tax returns indicating they wish to donate money to the Catholic church.